 Making the Christmas Door Ornament

-As this was a sardine can I thought it would be appropriate to pick a red Portugese door for this ornament.
-I downloaded the door (available in the materials list above) and printed it on to matte photo paper.
+As this was a sardine can, I thought it would be appropriate to pick a red Portuguese door for this ornament.
+I downloaded the door (available in the materials list above) and printed it onto matte photo paper.

-I thought a mini Christmas tree would look good with this tin can ornament, you will be able to see it when the door is opened.
-Photos of loved ones would be a fun thing to place behind the door.
+I thought a mini Christmas tree would look good with this tin can ornament; you will be able to see it when the door is opened.
+Photos of loved ones would be fun to place behind the door.

 Place the background in the base of the tin can.
-Then use the glue gun to glue the mini Christmas tree to the base of the tin.
+Then use the glue gun to glue the mini Christmas tree to the bottom of the tin.

-Then using a hot glue gun, stick the cutout door to the front of the tin can ornament.
-Add some fun decorations to the front door, using the Christmas card cut-outs.
+Then, stick the cutout door to the front of the tin can ornament using a hot glue gun.
+Add fun decorations to the front door using the Christmas card cutouts.
 This time I added a gold ribbon for hanging.